 There has been a Facebook group for this tool for some time now, called "SVG Family-Tree Generator".
 The membership is significant but comparatively low for a free tool with substantial functionality.
 One of the reasons is probably that the tool included too many configuration options for the casual user, and not enough stuff "out of the box".
 This has changed for this version, and some of the new features are described below.

 Another reason is probably that the tool (installation kit, documentation, and samples) were available from Dropbox by invitation only — some of the previous enquiries about it were obviously from software developers looking to make a fast buck rather than from genuine genealogists, who I am happy to support.
-Now that the functionality in this version has become much more rounded, that Dropbox folder has been opened up with a public link so that anyone can download it:
+Details on availability can be found on the summary page: SVG-FTG Summary.

 Scaling and Presentation